-The big trip is coming up, and of course you packed your tent.
+The big backpacking trip is coming up, and of course you packed your tent.
 But did you bring your toothbrush?
 Here are 10 easily-overlooked (but do-not-forget!) items to put on a list before you head outside on your next adventure.

 - Headlamp — It's small and if you're packing during the day, easily forgotten.